-Personal finance is about managing your money - your steady income and creating a budget for how and where you spend money.
+Personal finance is about managing your income according to your financial situation and creating a budget for how you spend and save your money.

-Personal finance involves evaluating your income, your financial needs and allocating your money to necessary expenses
+Personal finance involves evaluating your income, your financial needs, and your expenses and allocating your money accordingly.

 What is personal finance?

 Personal finance is about managing your money to meet your personal financial goals.
 It involves evaluating your income (the money you earn on a regular basis), your recurring expenses (like rent or insurance payments), and how much you want to save or want to invest.